 Did you know that the founder of Pilates therapy referred to the practice as contrology?
 Breathing, mental focus, and muscle control are the hallmarks of the practice.
 How can this exercise at Crestview Recovery help you in addiction recovery?
 Most importantly, will it be useful after program graduation?

 Most Rehab Centers Now Offer Yoga

-Crestview Recovery is no exception.
+Crestview Recovery offers yoga therapy to help heal the mind, body, and spirit.
+It may seem too good to be true, but yoga has been proven to help people stay sober.
 A yoga therapy program is a holistic treatment option.
 It focuses on specific postures that encourage a healthy mind and body connection.
 Some people use it to heighten their spiritual awareness.

 Others participate in yoga because it enhances their flexibility.
-Within recovery, yoga is a treatment that increases GABA levels in the brain.
+Within a residential and inpatient treatment program, yoga is a treatment that increases GABA levels in the brain.
 These are the relaxation neurotransmitters.
 They cut down on anxiety and stress responses.

 Therefore, they’re valuable for finding healthy ways of handling stress.
 Similarly, yoga requires close attention to breathing.
 In the process, you focus your mind.
 In many ways, this sounds a lot like a good-quality pilates therapy program.